 Youth say that the Coming of Age program is both fun and meaningful.
 The program will help them grow in self-knowledge, it will allow them to spend time with youth and adults who share similar values, and it provides additional strong adult role models at a time in life when that’s what many young people are looking for.

-If you have any questions, or would like to sign up for this program, contact Dan Harper.
+If you have any questions, or would like to sign up for this program, contact Rev. Dan Harper.

-COMING OF AGE CALENDAR for 2016-2017
+COMING OF AGE PROGRAM for 2019-2020

 All group meetings take place at UUCPA, Sun. from 11 a.m. – 12:15 p.m., except where noted (in bold).
 The order of some of the sessions may change, but the dates of class sessions and field trips will remain the same.

-August 28, 2015, 11 a.m. – 12:15
+August 25, 11 a.m. – 12:15

 Youth and parents meet with the minister of religious education to go over the calendar for Coming of Age, and ask any questions about the program.
 Meeting is scheduled for Room A (if there are too many people, we will head outside to the covered patio).

 MEET WITH MENTORS:

-January through May, self-scheduled
+January – May, self-scheduled